 36. The principal leaders of the new settlers determined to liberate themselves, and the means they employed were to invite the old settlers to a very solemn feast.
 After the old settlers became full and intoxicated, they were killed and destroyed with their own weapons, with which feat the new settlers remained free and exempt from bondage, and this increased the domain and command of the Xicalancas and Ulmecas.
 24

 - 24 The largest-based pyramid in the world is Cholula (verse 35).
-It covers over 40 acres of ground and dates to the Preclassic Era (500 BC).
-It was destroyed at the time of Christ and has been rebuilt several times.
+It covers over 40 acres of ground and dates to the Preclassic Era (200 BC — about the time the Nephites moved from the City of Nephi to Zerahemla).
+It was covered in a thin ash layer around the time of Christ and has subsequently been rebuilt/added to several times.
 A Catholic church sits peacefully on top of the pyramid today.
 (See Figure 11-4.)
 The State of Puebla borders the State of Veracruz.
-This account suggests that the Mulekites liberated themselves from a branch of the Jaredites who had not been destroyed during the great hurricane destruction that Ixtlilxochitl calls period two or age of sun of air, dating from 1500 BC to 600 BC.
-This account is similar to a 121 BC account wherein a branch of the Nephites escaped from Lamanite bondage after getting the Lamanite guards drunk.
+This account is strangely similar to a 121 BC account wherein a branch of the Nephites escaped from Lamanite bondage after getting the Lamanite guards drunk.
 (Mosiah 22:3–13)

 37. The people were living in a time of great prosperity, when there arrived in this land a man whom they called Quetzalcoatl.
 Others called him Hueman because of his great virtues.
 He was considered just, saintly, and good, teaching them by deeds and words the road to virtue.
 He instructed them to refrain from vices and not to sin, and he gave them laws and sane doctrine.
 He told them to constrain their appetites and to be honest, and he instituted the law of the fast.